odoo/documentation/inventory/overview/double-entry.rst

     A procurement is created at the customer location for every product ordered by the customer (you have to deliver the customer) Configuration
-    Procurement Location: on the customer, field “Customer Location” (property) Minimum Stock Rules
+    Procurement Location: on the customer, field "Customer Location" (property) Minimum Stock Rules
   Effect
     A procurement is created at the rule's location.